YosefLab/BedOverlapsDB/README.md

 To run the program, you will need to supply:

 1) --input_bed, a bed file of genomic regions of interest (say, your ATAC-Seq peaks)
-2) --annotation_list, a tab-delimited file with nine fields of information on your annotation files.
+2) --annotation_list, a tab-delimited file with nine fields of information for each annotation file.
-3) A set of annotation files.
-Each file needs a row of information in --annotation_list
+3) A set of annotation files,  each file needs a row of information in --annotation_list

 ### Input Bed